harpolea/swerve/README.md

 ## Testing

-A set of tests can be compiled by executing
+A set of tests can be compiled by going to the main `swerve` directory and executing

     make test